HackTricks-wiki/hacktricks/blockchain/blockchain-and-crypto-currencies.md

 ## Consensus Mechanisms

 For a blockchain transaction to be recognized, it must be **appended** to the **blockchain**.
 Validators (miners) carry out this appending; in most protocols, they **receive a reward** for doing so.
-For the blockchain to remain secure, it must have a mechanism to **prevent a malicious user or group from taking over a majority of validation**.&#x20;
+For the blockchain to remain secure, it must have a mechanism to **prevent a malicious user or group from taking over a majority of validation**.

 Proof of work, another commonly used consensus mechanism, uses a validation of computational prowess to verify transactions, requiring a potential attacker to acquire a large fraction of the computational power of the validator network.